Help Wanted - We need help at our booth!

 • Sales - By and large, our product sells itself.
 We are not interested in the hard sale - we want the quality of our images and collages to sell customers the minute they see them.
 Sales positions involve helping understand what we offer (packages and options) helping people make image selections and designing products like collages.

-• Cashier - Reviewing orders for completeness, including mild upselling, finalizing orders, taking payment and printing and filing invoices.
+• Cashier - Reviewing orders for completeness, including mild upselling (this consists mostly of looking at an order and making sure the customer knows about any specials or options that get them more for their money), finalizing orders, taking payment and printing and filing invoices.

 • Building General Public Awareness - Making sure people know we are there and what we do: handing out fliers, answering the many 'So what is this?' and 'How does this work?' questions asked, etc.